GrigorevEv/poll_app/README.md

 ## For development
 1. Clone the repository
-2. Rename .env.example to .env and add your variables if necessary
+2. Rename .env.example to .env and change the variables to yours if needed
 ```
 mv .env.example .env
 ```